lovell/detect-libc/README.md

 # detect-libc

-**IF YOU ARE READING THIS, YES.
-THIS ONE IS THE ONE THAT FIXES THE CLOUDFLARE ISSUE.
-HAVE FUN TESTING IN DEV!**

 Node.js module to detect details of the C standard library (libc) implementation provided by a given Linux system.